Build an Incremental Encoder Quick Tester

 Every once in while, it’s nice to have a handheld device that can be used to see quickly if encoder signals are present.
 I designed and built a quick-tester that allows for fast interface to an encoder without having to drag out a power supply and oscilloscope.

-The quick-tester is an optical encoder tester that is powered by a 9V battery.
-An internal 5V regulator drops the voltage to 5V, as two of the connections are power connections for the optical encoder.
+The quick-tester is an incremental optical encoder tester that is powered by a 9V battery.
+An internal 5V regulator drops the voltage to 5V, as two of the connections are power connections for the incremental encoder.

 Current limiting resistors are wired in to red LEDs.
 The LED’s illuminate when the optical encoder signals are High.
 By rotating the base by hand we can see if a channel is dead or even improperly phased.